 All young people admitted to a youth detention centre are assessed to determine their physical, mental, and developmental needs.
-In collaboration with primary health services, onsite psychologists provide support in response to the assessed needs of young people, including the delivery of therapeutic programs and referrals to specialist mental health services as required.
+In collaboration with primary health services, on-site psychologists provide interventions in response to the assessed needs of young people, including the delivery of therapeutic programs and referrals to specialist mental health services as required.

 Queensland is the first state in Australia to employ speech and language pathologists in youth detention centres.
-These staff work within the existing behaviour support teams, alongside psychologists to support young people who require specialist behavioural and/or therapeutic program.
+These staff work within the existing behaviour support teams, alongside psychologists to support young people who require specialist behavioural and/or therapeutic intervention.
 Speech and language pathologists also work collaboratively with other allied health professionals to ensure young people have access to hearing screens and other assessments to address identified needs.

-The Brisbane and Cleveland Youth Detention Centres have on-centre cultural units and the West Moreton Youth Detention Centre has cultural specific positions designed to provide culturally appropriate services and programs to Aboriginal and Torres Strait Islander young people.
-The cultural units and positions ensure cultural safety and appropriate practices for Aboriginal and Torres Strait Islander young people are embedded in all youth detention centre processes, including daily operations, policies, and procedures.
+Youth detention centres have on-centre cultural units designed to provide culturally appropriate services and programs to Aboriginal and Torres Strait Islander young people.
+The cultural units ensure cultural safety and appropriate practices for Aboriginal and Torres Strait Islander young people are embedded in all youth detention centre processes, including daily operations, policies, and procedures.

 Youth Education and Training Centres operate as educational units akin to mainstream schools and provide on-site education and training programs and services for young people.
-Daily routines and a structured day program ensure young people are engaged in constructive programs including cultural, educational, pre-vocational, and recreational activities.
+Daily routines and a structured day program ensure young people are engaged in constructive programs including cultural, educational, pre-vocational vocational, and recreational activities.